MikeTannenbaum/digital-garden-jekyll-template/_notes/digital garden.md

 The gardening language is a beautiful analogy for how we plant, tend, and grow our ideas publicly.
 Some bloom faster than others, some are evergreen, and some of the seeds just don’t take.
 Such is gardening—and creativity 🌱.

 <blockquote class="quoteback" darkmode="" data-title="Too%20Many%20Thoughts%20Living%20Rent-Free%20In%20Your%20Head%3F%20Try%20Mind%20Gardening" data-author="Sadhbh O'Sullivan" cite="https://www.refinery29.com/en-gb/mind-gardening-organise-thoughts-increase-productivity">
 Mind gardening is a proactive way of cultivating knowledge, ideas and thinking in general.
-It's very different from passive consumption – it's like a proactive creation.Advertisement
+It's very different from passive consumption – it's like a proactive creation.
 <footer>Sadhbh O'Sullivan <cite><a href="https://www.refinery29.com/en-gb/mind-gardening-organise-thoughts-increase-productivity">https://www.refinery29.com/en-gb/mind-gardening-organise-thoughts-increase-productivity</a></cite></footer>
 </blockquote>
 <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

 Seeds need to be germinated properly and many don't root despite best intentions.
-My idea seeds are planted in one place—Drafts—germinated in another—Roam Research—and once they sprout into seedlings, they are moved to the garden to be tended to and matured.
-As of this writing, [[Obsidian is for tending my digital garden]].
+My idea seeds are planted in one part of my [[digital ecosystem]]—Drafts—germinated in another—Craft—and once they sprout into seedlings, they are moved to the garden to be tended and matured.
+As of this writing, [[Obsidian is for building my body of work]] and tending to my digital garden.

 Many digital gardens adhere to some basic tenets which help cultivate the digital soil in a healthy and effective way.
 - Linking notes to one another, bidirectionally, is essential
+- Each note focuses on one atomic concept
-- Most pages are somewhere between low fidelity notes and polished essays
+- Most pages are somewhere between low fidelity notes and semi-polished essays
-- The garden is a system of networked thought designed to cross-pollinate and facilitate the capturing, linking, and remixing of ideas
+- The garden is a system of networked thought designed to cross-pollinate and facilitate the linking and remixing of ideas
 - Each garden provides a source of inspiration more effective than a spark file due to their heavily interconnected notes and continuous ability to explore and document thought non-linearly
 - They’re all about thinking out loud and in public and working with the garage door open
 - Many strive to be collaborative and inviting of others